 For some respondents the level of government support is a part of their income.
 Forty-seven percent of the respondents consider the level of government support important in planning the future of the agricultural operations (Table 31).
-The level of government support is particularly important in the Eastern and Southern Districts.
-Since the Southern and Eastern Districts have high participation rates in farm programs, this difference in the responses is expected.
+The level of government support is particularly important in the Eastern and Southern districts.
+Because the Southern and